 The Headquarters are right across the street from Seaport Village.
 It is a new plaza with more boutique shops and dining options.
 You can find known places like the Cheese Cake Factory, Starbucks, or Sunglass Hut.
 Or discover new places like Gelato Paradiso, Geppetto’s Toys, and Lori L. Fine Art Gallery.

 USS Midway Aircraft Carrier

-The USS Midway was the longest serving navy aircraft carrier – active from 1945 to 1992.
-After its long military service, it is now berthed in San Diego harbor and open to the public since 2004.
+The USS Midway was the longest-serving Navy aircraft carrier – active from 1945 to 1992.
+After its long military service, it is now berthed in San Diego harbor and opened to the public since 2004.